 If we describe our ConfigMap, we will see both files as data entries with their contents.

 $ kubectl describe configmap demo-configmap Name: demo-configmap Namespace: default Labels: <none> Annotations: <none> Data ==== game.properties: ---- enemies=aliens lives=3 enemies.cheat=true enemies.cheat.level=noGoodRotten secret.code.passphrase=UUDDLRLRBABAS secret.code.allowed=true secret.code.lives=30 ui.properties: ---- color.good=purple color.bad=yellow allow.textmode=true how.nice.to.look=fairlyNice Events: <none>

-Creating from a file is very similar to creating from directory.
-All we need to do is pass in the name of the file to –from-file argument.
-When creating configmap this way, you can pass in as many files as you want to the –from-file argument and it will add it to the configmap.
+Creating from a file is very similar to creating from a directory.
+All you’ll need to do is pass in the name of the file to –from-file argument.
+When creating ConfigMap this way, you can pass in as many files as you want to the –from-file argument and it will add it to the ConfigMap.

 $ kubectl create configmap special-config --from-literal=special.how=very configmap "special-config" created